afindlay/mozillians-ldap/docs/ldap-design.rst

     member: uniqueIdentifier=7f3a67u000065,ou=people,dc=mozillians,dc=org
     member: uniqueIdentifier=7f3a67u000083,ou=people,dc=mozillians,dc=org

+As with user entries, the DN is formed from a meaningless uniqueIdentifier. cn and displayName values will normally be identical.
+We use both to allow for smooth renaming of tags: displayName holds the current name, while cn holds the current name and all past names so that people can still find tags that they used to know about.

 To make the group 'controlled' add a mozilliansEditGroup attribute with value(s) pointing to the group of users who may edit the group: